The is no future for the economy without social justice; on power, glory, money, and trust.

 I am a lover of Jazz music.
-When comes late June and if I am in Montreal, one of my favourite activities is to hop from one live concert to the next at the International Jazz Festival.
+When I am in Montreal in June, one of my favorite activities is to hop from one live concert to the next at the International Jazz Festival.

 But on the evening of June 24, 2016, it is not jazz music that got the most of my attention.
-That night, I cancelled all plans to go out and stayed home glued to my computer to transcribe and translate in a frenzy a speech that was going viral on social media and that had just struck a chord.
+That night, I canceled all plans to go out and stayed home glued to my computer to transcribe and translate in a frenzy a speech that was going viral on social media, and that had just struck a chord.

-The speech was from Emmanuel Faber, CEO of Danone, a French multinational among the 10 largest Food & Beverage companies in the world.
-The occasion was the commencement address before the class of 2016 of HEC Graduate School of Business, a French Ivey League Business School that regularly enjoys pole or top positions in global rankings.
-With a personal and emotional tone and a few iconoclastic key messages, Emmanuel Faber took both the audience of young graduates and the business intelligentsia by surprise.
+The speech was from Emmanuel Faber, CEO of Danone, a French multinational among the ten largest Food & Beverage companies globally.
+The occasion was the commencement address before the HEC Graduate School of Business 2016 cohort, a French Ivey League Business School that regularly enjoys pole or top positions in global rankings.
+Emmanuel Faber took the audience of young graduates and the business intelligentsia by surprise with a personal and emotional tone and a few unorthodox messages.

-The story he shared on stage was that of his relationship with his younger brother who had been suffering from severe schizophrenia and had passed away five years earlier.
-Through his relationship with his brother, Emmanuel Faber had found a healthy grounding in the realities of daily life, and both compassion and empathy for the less fortunate around us suffering from sickness or poverty.
+The story he shared on stage was his relationship with his younger brother, who had been suffering from severe schizophrenia and had passed away five years earlier.
+Through his relationship with his brother, Emmanuel Faber had found a healthy grounding in the realities of daily life and compassion and empathy for the less fortunate around us suffering from sickness or poverty.

 Reflecting on decades of economic growth, he stated that, in his opinion:

-With an audacious and eloquent reference to economist Adam Smith he critiqued the fundamental principles of the free market economy by stating that “there is no such thing as an invisible hand” and pivoted to a call for leaders to become changemakers: “change is in your hands”.
-To make his message memorable, he wrapped is talk with a warning to the future executives in the room about the three main toxic poisons of corporate life: glory, money and power.
+With an audacious and eloquent reference to economist Adam Smith, he critiqued the fundamental principles of the free market economy by stating that “there is no such thing as an invisible hand” and pivoted to a call for leaders to become changemakers: “change is in your hands.”
+To make his message memorable, he wrapped his talk with a warning to the future executives in the room about the three main toxic poisons of corporate life: glory, money, and power.

-Being an optimist, I was holding on to my intuition that Emmanuel Faber’s speech was a sign of winds turning and I was eager to share my enthusiasm.
-With purpose as a North Star, could we finally imagine business becoming a true force of good?
-In a haste I completed the transcription and the translation of the allocution, emailed it to a few entrepreneurs and executives in my network and posted it on social media (See below at the end of this post for the full transcript in English).
+Being an optimist, I was holding on to my intuition that Emmanuel Faber’s speech was a sign of winds turning, and I was eager to share my enthusiasm.
+With purpose as a North Star, could we finally imagine business becoming a real force of good?
+In haste, I completed the transcription and the translation of the allocution, emailed it to a few entrepreneurs and executives in my network, and posted it on social media (See below at the end of this post for the full transcript in English).